Nano Dimension Ltd. (NNDM) Shares Plummet Below 1-Year High

 NNDM’s Market Performance

-The stock of Nano Dimension Ltd. (NNDM) has seen a -3.43% decrease in the past week, with a 0.21% rise in the past month, and a -15.37% fall in the past quarter.
-The volatility ratio for the week is 2.68%, and the volatility levels for the past 30 days are at 3.44% for NNDM.
-The simple moving average for the past 20 days is -4.62% for NNDM’s stock, with a -8.30% simple moving average for the past 200 days.
+The stock of Nano Dimension Ltd. (NNDM) has seen a -3.67% decrease in the past week, with a -4.45% drop in the past month, and a -19.73% fall in the past quarter.
+The volatility ratio for the week is 3.95%, and the volatility levels for the past 30 days are at 3.60% for NNDM.
+The simple moving average for the last 20 days is -5.68% for NNDM stock, with a simple moving average of -9.29% for the last 200 days.

 Stock Fundamentals for NNDM